-Dr. Gordon is our scientific advisor and not coincidentally also one of the founders of Super Sport Systems, the parent company of Makrotona.
-This and many other training concepts that you may already be using were developed and studied by him and other members of our founding group.
-Until the early 90’s parametrics and other core concepts used in our protocols were classified as “state secrets”, which was not an unusual thing in Olympic level competition where national honor was at stake.
+The Parametric Training and many other training concepts that you may have heard of were initially introduced, studied and refined by the 3S founders and other members of our group, including hundreds of 3S coaches and followers who were relying on this type of exercise in their daily process since 2002.
+Until the early 90’s “parametrics” and other core concepts used in our protocols were classified as “state secrets”, which was not an unusual thing in Olympic level competition where national honor was at stake.
 Super Sport Systems was the first to make use of these modern training methods, and made them and other training concepts available to coaches worldwide through its subscription services, leveling the playing field for anyone looking for that elusive competitive edge.

 The theory of Periodization was introduced by the noted Soviet sports scientist Lev Matveyev in the early 50’s, and was popularized in the West by Tudor Bompa.
 Although crucial to the development of sports science, the original theory lacked a quantitative explanation, which prompted researchers to “close the gap” and find clear and practical solutions to what they believed was a key process in understanding intelligent sports preparation.
 The parametric training method offers a clear alternative to classic periodization (aka block approach), when it comes to studying the development of special work capacity and devising a season plan based on adaptive abilities and not merely training volume.
 The development and formalization of this method (1968-2012) allowed a deeper understanding of the process of sports training, and more importantly the ability to achieve consistent results with generations of athletes.